Are you looking for ways to speed up your WordPress site?

 Here’s a breakdown of each metric in the report:

-- Server Response Time – It is time for the server to respond to a data request and load the website.
+- Server Response Time – The time for the server to respond to a data request and load the website.

 - First Contentful Paint – This metric measures the loading time of the visual elements on your website, like images, fonts, and theme.

-- Time to Interactive – The time difference between the website first starts to load and when it’s no longer loading for the user.
+- Time to Interactive – The time difference between when the website first starts to load and when it’s no longer loading for the user.

 - Total Blocking Time – You can use this to measure the time it takes until people can interact with your website.

 Now that you know how to check your WordPress website speed, let’s look at some of the hacks to improve the loading time.